 - Finally, I apply a solution to resolve the issue.

 Many times annoying malware pop-up screens are benign in nature.
 Quite often, I can remove these nuisances using manual methods as opposed to doing a full virus or spyware scan.
 The removal techniques vary from one scenario to the next.
 It all depends on the nature of the problem.
 This usually works well with one or a handful of infections.
 With a larger number of viruses and spyware, it will typically involve more work.
 In this scenario, the PC is usually malfunctioning to such an extreme that a part of the Windows operating system has probably been damaged or comprised.
 The only option left at this point is to first back up all the files and folders that need to be saved for future restoration.
 I have data transfer cables to easily facilitate this.
 After a new, viable Windows installation has been placed on the hard drive, the previously backed up files and folders will be restored to the computer.
 I also install free virus and spyware scanning software along with a free registry scanner.
 These keep most malware out of the machine as long as they are updated periodically.
 The registry scanner keeps the Windows system registry from becoming bloated with unneeded, redundant, or nonexistent entries.

 I can deal with most logical (software related, not physical damage) hard disk crashes.
-Depending on the severity of a physical hard disk crash, I may be able to recover files and folders from a physically defective disk that would otherwise need to be replaced.
-The restoration of data will proceed as described in the above paragraph.
-In some cases of physical hard disk crashes, the disk may need to be sent out to a data recovery company that has a "clean room".
-Here they will physically disassemble the disk and attempt to recover data from the individual hard disk platters.
-Even then, success may not be guaranteed depending on the severity of the damage to the platters.
+Depending on the severity of a physical hard disk crash, I may be able to recover files and folders from a physically defective disk as long as it isn't a mechanical read/write head crash.
+In that event, the disk may need to be sent out to a data recovery company that has a "clean room".
+Here they will physically dismantle the disk and attempt to recover data from the individual hard disk platters.
+Even then, success may not be guaranteed depending on the condition of the platters.